 Programme in detail

-Many people who take the Geography BSc (Hons) programme choose the physical geography modules, which are more scientifically based, but the full range of human geography modules is also open to you and the flexibility of the degree allows you to shape your own programme of study.
+Many people who take the Geography BSc (Hons) programme choose physical geography oreinted modules, which are more scientifically based.
+However, the full range of human geography modules is also open to you and the flexibility of the degree allows you to shape your own programme of study.
 This means that you can either specialise in physical geography or study both physical and human geography as part of a BSc degree.
 You can also take up to two 15 credit modules per year from other subjects so you can maintain an interest in another discipline as part of your BSc Geography degree.
 We will guide you in your module choice to ensure that you choose modules which complement each other and follow a pathway which will help you to gain skills and knowledge relevant for your future career.

 This programme is accredited by the Royal Geographical Society with IBG.

 Year by year